This post was originally publish on March 13, 2018 and updated on October 8, 2019.

 In the beginning of your illness you may have been just trying to survive each day, while simultaneously trying to tackle as much as possible to keep life normal.
-Eventually you reached a point where acceptance settled in, specifically an acceptance that pacing is absolutely vital to feeling as well as possible with chronic illness, most especially chronic fatigue syndrome (CFS).
+Eventually you reached a point where acceptance settled in, specifically an acceptance that pacing is absolutely vital to feeling as well as possible with chronic illness, most especially Chronic Fatigue Syndrome (MECFS).
 For many of us pacing includes a large portion of our day either in bed or on the couch.
-For instance, I probably spend approximately 23 hours in bed on the average day.
-At some point you’ve likely watched all the TV you could imagine, as well as done enough research on your illness to obtain a medical degree.
+For instance, I probably spend approximately 23+ hours in bed on the average day.
+At some point you’ve likely watched all the TV you could imagine, as well as done enough research on your illness to obtain a specialty medical degree.
 It’s at that point you start reaching outside of what you know to keep yourself sane.
-For many of us this idle time is also spent in a fog so finding mellow, quiet, easier tasks is essential.
+For many of us this idle time is also spent in a fog, so finding mellow, quiet, easier tasks is essential.
 The following list includes a variety of tasks, but if you have any more I’d love to hear about them in the comments below:

 - Books and Podcasts – Yes, I’m stating the obvious.
 But did you know in the US you can check out eBooks and audio books through your library online?
 My library has a great selection of free resources, including magazines, research materials, news materials, classes, genealogy information, foreign languages and legal information.
 Pretty cool, huh?

-- Spring clean your computer – Have you stopped to think about your computer lately?
+- Spring clean your computer or phone – Have you stopped to think about your computer or phone lately?
 Are things a little cluttered or difficult to locate?
 No time like the present to clean things up a little.
-For those of us who cannot clean as we once did, it’s kind of nice to feel that sense of accomplishment that comes after cleaning, even if it’s simply your computer.
+For those of us who cannot clean as we once did, it’s kind of nice to feel that sense of accomplishment that comes after cleaning, even if it’s simply your computer or phone apps.

 - Paint, color, or draw – You don’t need a bunch of fancy supplies to pick up a pencil and draw some sketches.
 Coloring could be as simple as a coloring book and some crayons.
 Painting might require a few more supplies but you can order them all online and they really can be very affordable.
 Art therapy has been a big part of my chronic illness life and I highly recommend it.
 Crochet got to be a little expensive for me, but watercolor on the other hand is more affordable.
 The paints seem to last forever, paper isn’t too expensive and everything can be easily ordered on Amazon.
 You don’t have to be talented.
 You aren’t showing your work at the Guggenheim!
 You’re just having fun, being creative, being silly, learning, maybe even learning to laugh at/with yourself.😊